We are happy to announce that the review request queue will officially re-open on February 01, 2022.

 - We reserve the right to accept or decline any request for a review for any reason, without explanation.
 Our blog.
 Our rules.
 Period.

-- Hard copy is our first choice for ARCs.
+- Hard copy (print version) is our first choice for ARCs.
 Our second is Net Galley.
 If you haven’t already listed your magnum opus on NG, please look into it.
+We might consider ePub.

 - We no longer accept PDFs for review.
+They give us a headache.
 (We may make occasional exceptions.
 But only if you ask Real Nice or bribe us with crispy bacon.)

 - Don’t push or nag.
 Our TBR/reviewed list is a mile long.
 If Mom says she’ll get to your book, she’ll get to your book.
 Unless you tick her off by nagging.
 In that case, your book will most likely wind up in the kitty litter box.
 At the bottom.
 So please be patient.

 - Our review of your book/ARC may or may not be featured as a stand-alone post.
 Sometimes we combine.
 No special reasons.
 Just easier that way.

 - We do honest reviews here.
 We don’t and won’t promise a positive review.
 We’ve panned Pulitzer Prize winners and heaped praise on unknown indie authors.
 You just never know.
 So don’t say we didn’t warn you, okay?
 (And don’t gripe about a negative review.
 Authors who do this sound like the Wah-Wah “adult” in Peanuts.)

 - Posts are usually written and scheduled for auto-launch on a future date, sometimes far in advance.
 Like weeks.
 Or more.
 Mom will let you know the date our review of your book will go live.
 We expect you to keep track of the date yourself.
 We do not send links.
 So please don’t ask.